Anthrocon/www/content/news/2020-02-02 anthrocon-2020-fursuit-friendly-cruises/index.md

 - The deadline to request a refund for the Fursuit-Friendly cruise is June 12th, 2020 at 11:59 pm EDT.
 Refund requests after this time will not be granted.
 - The cruises will set sail rain or shine.
 If conditions on the river itself prevent a safe departure and the cruise is canceled, refunds will be issued for that cruise.
 - Refunds will not be issued if you miss the boarding time for your cruise.
-- Refund requests must be made by email to [refunds@anthrocon.org](mailto:refunds@anthrocon.org). &nbsp;We need your LEGAL NAME, EMAIL USED FOR PURCHASE, CRUISE THAT TICKETS WERE PURCHASED FOR and NUMBER OF TICKETS PURCHASED to properly identify you for a refund.
+- Refund requests must be made by email to [refunds@anthrocon.org](mailto:refunds@anthrocon.org).
+We need your LEGAL NAME, EMAIL USED FOR PURCHASE, CRUISE THAT TICKETS WERE PURCHASED FOR and NUMBER OF TICKETS PURCHASED to properly identify you for a refund.
 We cannot accept refund requests made by PM on the website, by Twitter, by Facebook/G+ posts, or other methods.
 - Refunds must be approved/requested by the person who purchased the tickets.